 Prior Authorization Reform Model Act

 In March 2025, the National Council of Insurance Legislators (NCOIL) introduced a draft of the Prior Authorization Reform Model Act.
 The primary purpose of the model act is to protect the patient-provider relationship from unreasonable third-party interference and to ensure that PA programs do not impede the independent medical judgment of physicians and other healthcare providers.
 The model act aims to improve timely access to care and increase transparency by establishing new requirements for health insurance companies.
+NCOIL adopted the model act on Nov.
+15, 2025.

 Key provisions of the model act include: